Public Linux Environment: Manually Update WordPress

 Why Does This Need To Be Done?

 Two-factor authentication (2FA) is in place across most university technologies and is now required on the OIT Public Linux servers.
 Due to this change, WordPress and plugin/theme updates can no longer be made through the WordPress dashboard in Volweb sites.
-Volweb-hosted sites (websites with the URL “volweb.utk.edu/~netid” or “volweb2.utk.edu/~netid”) require a manual update process to securely access your Public Linux environment.
+Volweb-hosted sites (websites with the URL “volweb.utk.edu/~netid” ) require a manual update process to securely access your Public Linux environment.
 Perform WordPress updates by connecting to the Linux server through a Secure File Transfer Protocol (SFTP) client (preferred) or Secure Shell Host (SSH) client to run updates.

 The 2FA changes will affect your WordPress site in two ways: